Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-In setting out the research challenges, related research goals and associated research strategies presented above, it becomes clear that one main recurring drawback of current research is its need for more consideration of certain aspects of values.
+In presenting the research challenges, related research goals, and associated research strategies outlined here, it becomes clear that one main recurring drawback of current research is its need for greater consideration of concrete representations of values.
 For example, in some cases, value concepts are identified but not their importance, although the importance of values ultimately influences behaviour.
 In other cases, value importance is considered, but not value semantics, which critically limits reasoning about values.
 Value semantics are needed for enhanced value reasoning and explainability.
-These pitfalls are a natural result of the lack of any agreed consensual formal model for representing values.
-Our proposed value taxonomies tackle this by introducing value relations, semantics, and importance into a structurally coherent and conceptually intuitive foundational model for value representation.
+These pitfalls are a natural consequence of the absence of a universally accepted, formal model for representing values.
+Our proposed value taxonomies address this by introducing value relations, semantics, and importance into a structurally coherent and conceptually intuitive foundational model for value representation.